elixir-europe/infectious-diseases-toolkit/showcase/prototyping-research-questions.md

 Next step in the analytical pipeline after the data quality assessment is applying the data validation rules prespecified in the CDM.
 All registries are systematically tested against the validation rules and results from this validation are summarised in an interactive report (see Figure 5).

 {% include image.html file="/baselineUseCase_DataValidationReport.png" caption="Figure 5.
-Data validation report %}
+Data validation report" %}

 The data validation process is additive so not to change or delete any of the contents of the input data but to add a ‘flag_violating_val’ boolean variable informing whether a registry violates an essential validation rule.
 Validation rules imposed on the input data are considered essential when non compliance (or violation) of such rule could disable or negatively impact the subsequent analysis.